 - AMP as PWA

 This is the simple method to bring together these two technologies.
 But it is only effective if you can afford to settle for a limited-featured version of your web page.
-This allows you to open an AMP page and if required move over to the PWA site version saved in the cache.
+This allows you to open an AMP mobile pages and if required move over to the PWA site version saved in the cache.
 The best thing is, this also allows users to access the web contents offline as well.

 - AMP to PWA